laam-egg/Fireback/README.md

 At first, you are given a number of bullets.
 The longer you endure, the more bullets you will be provided.

 The game will finish when one RED bullet collides the player.
+(The BLUE bullets are friendly and have no effects on you).

 ## Implementation details
 Though the project makes heavy use of modern C++ features including OOP, the dominant model of the game is ECS (Entity-Component-System) where: